Handling Alerts and Popups in Puppeteer

 export BROWSERSTACK_ACCESS_KEY="hysmkJJYir7aWu4gcrMS"

-Also, we need to use puppeteer.connect to connect to the CDP endpoint at BrowserStack.
+Also, use puppeteer.connect to connect to the CDP endpoint at BrowserStack.
 The caps variable is used to send the additional parameters to BrowserStack so that the specific browser/OS combination can be assigned to our test.

 After configuration, we can run the Puppeteer test on BrowserStack.